davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 "Organize_folder_structure.py" solves dimensionality conflicts if the label has different size and resolution of the image.
 Check on 3DSlicer or ITKSnap if your data are correctly centered-overlaid.
 The "networks.py" calls the nn-Unet, which adapts itself to the input data (resolution and patches size).
 The script also saves the graph of you network, so you can visualize it.
 Is it possible to add other networks, but for segmentation the U-net architecture is the state of the art.
+During the training phase, the script crops the image background and pad the image if the post-cropping size is smaller than the patch size you set in init.py

 ### Sample script inference
+The label can be omitted (None) if you segment an unknown image.
+You can add the --resolution if you resampled the data during training (look at the argsparse in the code).
 ```console
 python predict_single_image.py --image './Data_folder/images/train/image13.nii' --label './Data_folder/labels/train/label13.nii' --result './Data_folder/results/train/prova.nii' --weights './best_metric_model.pth'
 ```